Which comes first: thoughts or brain activity? Concentrating, focusing, and meditating modify our neuron pathways.

 The Explanation Blog Bonus

 Here is an amazing video of what technology has accomplished using mankind’s functioning process following the steps: mind > brain > rest of the body.
 Or put another way: thinking > processing > accomplishment.
 In the video you’ll see a monkey actually following this process to eat.
 So, yes, animals can do it but at a very, very limited level.

 Only man functions this way at a level that is so far superior with approximately the same sized brain … Consider what Jan Sherman accomplishes and realize that the mankind species has something extra special.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Thoughts, Musing and Cogitation Modify our Physical Activity
+Please use the Social Network links just below to share this information from The Explanation, Thoughts, Musing and Cogitation Modify our Physical Activity